LowellMakes/joetendo/README.md

   call "vent %appID%". emulationstation learns the name of the game from the name of the shell script file.

+- `steam/common` is the common keymap configuration file; it assigns aliases to the keypresses for easy reconfiguration in per-game config files.

 - `steam/keymaps` are the keymap configuration files for each steam game.
-At the moment, the "common" configuration file is missing and will be added to the repository later.
 They are named after the appID for the steam application, which is a little annoying, but very easy to code for.

 - `killswitch/code.py` is a CircuitPython program written for the Raspberry Pi Pico that emulates a keyboard device that when its single